Metaventure/GKAppStoreConnectApi/README.md

 Log in to App Store Connect, fetch your teams and apps and request promo codes for them.

-Our main use for this lib would be [Tokens 2](https://gikken.co/new-tokens)
+Our main use for this lib would be [Tokens 2 – the ultimate promo code tool](https://gikken.co/new-tokens)

 Based on [ESSAppStoreConnectAPI](https://github.com/eternalstorms/ESSAppStoreConnectAPI),
 which is based on code taken from [fastlane](https://github.com/fastlane/fastlane), both under the MIT license.